 Grant Proposal Peer Reviewers in 2014

 Twelve peer reviewers were appointed for the Other Foundation’s 2014 round of grant making.
 The group represented a geographic and demographic spread, as well as a wide range of expertise, which are essential for a good grant proposal review process.
+We wish to thank Makhosazana Xaba, for her lead role in the selection of the peer reviewers and the facilitation the peer review process.
+Makhosazana Xaba is a South African poet, and is also trained as a nurse and has worked as a women’s health specialist in NGOs, as well as writing on gender and health.
 The peer reviewers were selected from 32 applications received from 7 eligible countries.
-The peer reviewers, working first individually and then in four teams, assessed 98 grant applications that qualified for consideration, in order to recommend to the Other Foundation’s board of trustees which applicants should be given grants.
+They worked individually first, and then in four teams, assessed 98 grant applications that qualified for consideration, in order to recommend to the Other Foundation’s board of trustees which applicants should be given grants.
 This was done during a workshop in Johannesburg in April 2014.
-The peer reviewers were Muhshin Hendricks, Florence Khaxas, Ishmael Makhuludzo, Patience Mandishona, Zethu Matebeni, Pilot Mathambo, Nonhlanhla Mkhize, Nolene Morris, Chan Mubanga, Jabu Pereira, Janet Shapiro, and Marinus Uys.
+The peer reviewers were Muhshin Hendricks, Florence Khaxas, Ishmael Makhuludzo, Patience Mandishona, Zethu Matebeni, Pilot Mathambo, Nonhlanhla Mkhize, Nolene Morris, Jabu Pereira, Janet Shapiro, and Marinus Uys.

 To understand a bit more about some of our peer reviewers, we wanted to tell you a bit more about Muhsin Hendricks.

 As a devout Muslim “innately attracted to the same sex”, Imam Muhsin Hendricks, who is a grant proposal peer reviewer for the Other Foundation, has had to struggle with the cultural and religious pressure that forces people to conform to social gender roles.